Recent Contributions to Theories of Discrimination

-\centerline{ {December 2022}}
+\centerline{December 2025}

 {\arabic{footnote}} \textbf{Abstract.} This paper surveys the literature on theories of discrimination, focusing mainly on new contributions.
 Recent theories expand on the traditional taste-based and statistical discrimination frameworks by considering specific features of learning and signaling environments, often using novel information- and mechanism-design language; analyzing learning and decision making by algorithms; and introducing agents with behavioral biases and misspecified beliefs.
-This survey also attempts to narrow the gap between the economic perspective on ``theories of discrimination'' and the broader study of discrimination in the social science literature.
-In that respect, I first contribute by identifying a class of models of \emph{discriminatory institutions}, made up of theories of discriminatory social norms and discriminatory institutional design.
-Second, I discuss the classification of discrimination as direct or systemic, and compare it to other notions of discrimination in the economic literature.
+An online appendix attempts to narrow the gap between the economic perspective on ``theories of discrimination'' and the broader study of discrimination in the social science literature by identifying a class of models of discriminatory institutions, made up of theories of discriminatory social norms and discriminatory institutional design.